Is Baking Soda an Acid or a Base?

 Based on its pH, ionic form, and water reactions, baking soda is indeed a base.
 It doesn’t release H+ protons like acids – instead it accepts them, making it alkaline.

-Now that we know it’s a base, let’s look at why it’s so useful!
+Now that we know it’s a base, Now I will discuss why it’s so useful!

 The Many Uses of Baking Soda

-Now that we’ve confirmed baking soda is a mild base, let’s look at some of its most popular uses that take advantage of its alkaline properties:
+Now that we’ve confirmed baking soda is a mild base, Now I will discuss some of its most popular uses that take advantage of its alkaline properties:

 Baking Magic